agoose77/packaging-pyopp-2025/content/index.md

 :::{important} Goals of this workshop

-- To end this workshop with a Python package that can be published to PyPI
+- To end up with a Python package that can be published to PyPI.
-- To know about the important "standards" and "tools"
+- To know about the important "standards" and "tools" in packaging.
-- To understand the difference between an _import_ package and _distribution_ package
+- To understand the difference between an _import_ package and _distribution_ package.
-- To understand _how_ Python finds importable code
+- To understand _how_ Python finds importable code.
-- Thinking about _personas_ of your users
+- To have an idea of the _personas_ of your users.
   :::